b-j-mills/cods-summary/README.md

 ### Summary tool for CODs on HDX

+This script summarizes the dataset metadata of all of the CODs on HDX into a csv and checks for "cowboy CODs", which are tagged as CODs but not designated as such in their metadata.

+It emails out the list of "cowboy CODs" that is written in the errors text file.

+It runs daily and takes 5 minutes to run.

-This script summarizes the dataset metadata of all of the CODs, population resource headers, and boundary resource field names and outputs into three csvs.
-It runs daily and takes 10-20 minutes to run.
+It can additionally summarize population resource headers and boundary resource field names and outputs into two additional csvs.
+This is not enabled by default because it takes around 45 minutes to run.